Bible Sales Still Skyrocketing Up 22% | Gen Z says Bible is Transformative

 Happy December!

-For my regular readers and listeners, you know that not only do I have a passion for Jesus's teachings and Biblical languages, I also have a full time job.
-My full time job is as a child and school psychology specialist with over 20 years of experience working with children, tweens, their teachers and their parents.
+For my regular readers and listeners, you know that my full time job is as a child and school psychology specialist with over 20 years of experience working with children, tweens, their teachers and their parents.

 If your child is not currently struggling, then this course will help you lay a firm foundation of confidence and resiliency.
 You will be able to "get ahead of the curve" that comes in the tween or teen years when the barrage of negative influences most commonly rise up.

-If you child is struggling, this course can assist in potentially turning their focus around - rather quickly.
-I've personally worked with some kids and I have commonly seen positive turnarounds in struggling children in as short as 2 to 4 weeks.
+If your child is struggling, this course will re-establish their focus - rather quickly.
+I've personally seen significant positive turnarounds in struggling children in as short as 2 to 4 weeks.

 Whether you’re a parent seeking ways to strengthen your bond with your child, a grandparent looking to nurture your grandchild’s potential, or a teacher, educator, or church minister longing to equip the next generation with faith and confidence, this resource and the ones that follow will be for you.
 It’s my prayer that the strategies you’ll find here lay a strong foundation for children who aren't struggling - so that they will continue to thrive and develop a strong sense of identity and resiliency.
 I also hope that for children who are struggling, real change will be achieved, not only for the child or children in your care, but to your family as a whole.